paulfitz/daff-doc/types/coopy/Coopy.md

 #####**coopyhx** (io : <a href="../coopy/TableIO.html" class="type">TableIO</a>) : <a href="../Int.html" class="type">Int</a>#####
 <p>
-      This implementes the daff command-line utility.
+      This implements the daff command-line utility.

 </p>